-Labor day has come and gone, but many of us are still experiencing extended summer weather.
-The Jinx HQ is located in sunny Los Angeles, where hot weather can last well through October.
+The Jinx HQ is located in sunny Los Angeles, where warm weather can start in May and last well through October.
 On extra hot days, it’s always a good idea to offer multiple options for cooling down like cold treats, water during play, or simply some nice AC.
 We’ve rounded up three playful ways to keep your dog cool and comfortable through the rest of the season.
 Your pup will thank you.

 First things first, stay alert